Table of Contents

 No list that anyone will give you will be comprehensive, there is just too much to see and do but you must start someplace so check out these seven must-see locations.

 Niagara Falls, New York is one of the most breathtaking sights on the East Coast.
 The natural beauty of the falls cascading over the rocks is an amazing sight.
 A lot will depend on the weather conditions when you go but the scenery changes with each season.
+So make sure to wear suitable men’s sailing trousers, if you’re hitting the water.

 While there you can see many related sights, but one is extra special.
 The Maid of the Mist boat ride is a wet and wild trip adjacent to the falls.
 Luckily you will be given a rain poncho but don’t be surprised if you still get soaked!